 - Training: Call agents require training in order to ensure that they know the ins and outs of your business and are handling all calls according to your standards.

-- Industry Irregularities: Quality of call agents varies among companies.
+- Industry irregularities: The quality of call agents varies among companies.
 Read our post about what to look for when choosing an answering service.

 Of course, not all answering services are created equal.
 Some answering services focus on providing low-cost service, but may not focus on quality.
-Other answering services, like Dexcomm, focus on premium quality.
+Other answering services, such as Dexcomm, focus on premium quality.